macimax/WIKI_STEPMANIA/Actor-Definitions.md

 };
 ```
 ## Font
 Sets the font file using a font from the Fonts folder of your theme.
-Example:
+Example which is functionally identical to the above LoadFont():
 ```lua
 Def.BitmapText{
     Font="Common Normal";